mkearney20/mnist-nn-comparison/README.md

-# MNIST Digit Classification — Neural Network Hyperparameter Study
+# MNIST Digit Classification: Neural Network Hyperparameter Study

 A systematic comparison of feedforward neural network configurations for handwritten digit classification using the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 The goal was to isolate the effect of key hyperparameters on model performance through controlled experiments.